 Northern Soul

-Under the Skin is part of Northern Soul, a special season curated by Clio Barnard for Bradford 2025 that celebrates Northern women in film.
+Under the Skin is part of Northern Soul, a special season curated by Clio Barnard for Bradford 2025 that celebrated Northern women in film.

 A frank, fearless film from a director still carving out her place in the British tradition.”